jxnpass/jxnpass.github.io/_posts/2025-2-21-MatrixOutlierTypes.md

 ## Types of Cellwise Outliers

-Cellwise outliers are unique in that they only stand out visually either within a multi-dimensional setting, or when the cell's column is marginalized to be within a two-dimensional framework.
-If you don't know to look for them, they could go completely undetected, and it will corrupt parts of your model and/or statistical inferences.
-In this article, we explore different types of cellwise outliers and how they can be seen when the data is three-dimensional (i.e. the dataframe has three columns).
+Cellwise outliers are tricky to detect because they only stand out in multi-dimensional settings or when reduced to two dimensions.
+Without actively looking for them, they can go unnoticed and compromise model performance and statistical inference.

-As a base case, we start with a three-dimensional multivariate normal distribution.
-The dataset, represented in a three-dimensional plot below.
-The strong positive direction from the origin indicates that the correlation structure incorporates high collinearity between $X_1$, $X_2$, and $X_3$.
-As a consequence to outlier detection, higher collinearity makes classifying cellwise outliers easier, despite sometimes being problematic for linear models.
+We’ll explore different types of cellwise outliers using a three-dimensional dataset generated from a multivariate normal distribution.
+The plot below illustrates the dataset’s strong positive correlation between $X_1$, $X_2$, and $X_3$, which makes detecting cellwise outliers easier despite potential issues with linear models.

 <iframe src="/assets/MO2/MVN.html"
         width="800" height="650"